 A recent exciting DNA connection prompted me to write down what I know about the Anderson branch of my tree's migration from Calvert, Texas to Denver, Colorado.
 I stumbled upon this information during one of my periodic sweeps of newly digitized records.
 Ever thankful for relations with unique names -- in this case, Clarenda -- I was able to confirm that move and even add additional nodes to my tree.

-As I've written about before, my great-great grandfather, Henry Garrison Cross, was first married to a woman named Josephine Anderson.
+As I've written about before, my great-great grandfather, Henry Garrison Cross (sometimes listed as Gaston Cross), was first married to a woman named Josephine Anderson (the mother of my great grandfather).
 What I haven't shared before is information about her family...because it was a mystery!
 But after reading every page of the 1880 census for Robertson County Texas, I made the reasonably logical leap that the only other Anderson family in Robertson County, who also happened to live in Calvert, and who also happened to be listed only a page after Garrison and Josephine (and thus likely lived in close proximity), more likely than not were Josephine's parents.

 I don't love making assumptions like this, I far prefer cold hard evidence.
 But doing genealogical research on African Americans in the 1800s requires some manner of educated leaps if you're going to make any progress.
 I think this particular leap qualifies; moreover, I think my recent DNA connection actually provides the desired confirmation!